MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2225-operator-overloads-have-named-alternates.md

 |+ (unary)|N/A|+|Plus|
 |false|IsFalse|False|IsTrue (Property)|

-N/A == Cannot be overloaded in the selected language.
+*N/A means the operator cannot be overloaded in the selected language.

-The rule also checks implicit and explicit cast operators in a type (`SomeType`) by checking for methods named `ToSomeType` and `FromSomeType`.
+> [!NOTE]

-In C#, when a binary operator is overloaded, the corresponding assignment operator, if any, is also implicitly overloaded.
+> In C#, when a binary operator is overloaded, the corresponding assignment operator, if any, is also implicitly overloaded.

 ## How to fix violations

-To fix a violation of this rule, implement the alternative method for the operator; name it using the recommended alternative name.
+To fix a violation of this rule, implement the alternative method for the operator.
+Name it using the recommended alternative name.

 ## When to suppress warnings

-Do not suppress a warning from this rule if you are implementing a shared library.
+Do not suppress a warning from this rule if you're implementing a shared library.
 Applications can ignore a warning from this rule.

 ## Configurability